benmfaul/XRTB/README.md

 no Aerospike support.
 Instead it uses an embedded Cache2k cache.
 Use this version if you just want to play around with the system.
 If you plan to build a production DSP, use the Aerospike Enabled.

-CACHE2K ENABLED RTB4FREE
+CACHE2K (NO AEROSPIKE) ENABLED RTB4FREE
 =============================================
 This is a stand-alone system, and requires no Aerospike support.
-Instead, Cache2k is used for the
+Instead, Cache2k is embedded and used instead of Aerospike.

 Step 1
 --------------------------------------------------